Dewey Proctor: Professional football

-He played professional football in the All-America Football Conference for the New York Yankees in 1946, 1947, and 1949 and for the Chicago Rockets in 1948.
-He appeared in 25 professional football games, five of them as a starter, and tallied 280 rushing yards, 54 receiving yards, and four touchdowns.
+Proctor was drafted in the third round by the New York Giants with the 21st pick in the 1943 NFL draft, but military service prevented him from playing.
+After the war, he played in the All-America Football Conference (AAFC) for the New York Yankees in 1946, 1947, and 1949 and for the Chicago Rockets in 1948.
+He appeared in 26 AAFC games, five of them as a starter.
+He tallied 280 rushing yards, 54 receiving yards, and four touchdowns.
+Proctor injured his knee in his first year in the AAFC, struggled with it for the remainder of his career, and finally underwent surgery.